pulumi/pulumi-awsx/specs/component-design.md

    interface is the `Service`s way of describing a point where data can be provided by a knowledgable resource.
 Our actual 'Load Balancers' can then implement this interface, allowing someone to create a Service easily by just passing it an appropriate implementation.
+   * Naming for these 'provider data' points should be 'ResourceName + propertyName'.
+For example:
+   `Service + loadBalancers = ServiceLoadBalancers`.  `Container + image = ContainerImage`.
+This helps
+   indicate that this is an interface that is used for a particular resource's needs as opposed to being a general purpose entity (which 'LoadBalance' or 'Image') might convey.